-The Task Force consisted of the representatives on national/entity and regional/local level of all partner countries.
-This ensured that the regional/local level was actively involved in the programming process.
-Regarding regional representatives from Croatia, rotation principle of participation at Task Force meetings and workshops was agreed in order to enable participation and decision-making for all 12 Croatian counties.
-Additionally, one Task Force member was nominated from Association of Municipalities as a local representative from Montenegro.
-All Task Force members were actively involved in the preparation of all programme documents: situation analysis, SWOT analysis, programme strategy and Cooperation Programme.
-Relevant materials were prepared by Ministry of Regional Development and EU Funds and external experts, mainly based on the inputs from the Task Force, and were sent to Task Force members prior to Task Force meetings where programme documents were discussed in details.
-Agreement on the content of documents as well as any decision-making in the Task Force was reached by consensus among the voting members present.
-Other meeting participants such as experts or representatives of relevant strategic partners of the programme attended the meetings according to the relevance of their participation, whereas their constructive feedback on relevant topics were discussed and taken into account by the Task Force member's decision.
+The TF consisted of the representatives on national/entity and regional/local level of all partner countries.
+Regarding regional representatives from Croatia, rotation principle of participation at TF meetings and workshops was agreed in order to enable participation and decision-making for all 12 Croatian counties.
+Additionally, one TF member was nominated from Association of Municipalities as a local representative from Montenegro.
+All TF members were actively involved in the preparation of all programme documents: situation analysis, SWOT analysis, programme strategy and Cooperation Programme.
+Relevant materials were prepared by Ministry of Regional Development and EU Funds and external experts, mainly based on the inputs from the TF, and were sent to TF members prior to meetings where programme documents were discussed in details.
+Agreement on the content of documents and decision-making in the TF was reached by consensus.